billdonner/qandao/README.md

 #  QANDAO - revised test app for Q20K

+version 0.7.17 ready for new topics from editorial

 version 0.7.16 new executable, uses composable architecture from hereon

 version 0.7.15 removed explanation from main challenge view